zzonyo/trust-docs-test/source/index.html.md

 <aside class="notice">The returned data object is a single string which represents the order id</aside>

-## Submit Cancel for Multiple Orders at Once
+## Submit Cancel for Multiple Orders by IDs

 This endpoint submit cancellation for multiple orders at once with given ids.